 2. Restore Your Nickel Cadmium Batteries with a Motorcycle Battery Charger

 The nudging process is essentially similar to the use of the arc welder.
-However, compared to using a welding machine which can be large, heavy, expensive, risky and eat up a lot of power, a motorcycle battery tender is smaller, lighter, cheaper, more economical and far safer to use.
+Compared to using a welding machine which can be large, heavy, expensive, risky, and eat up a lot of power, a motorcycle battery tender is smaller, lighter, cheaper, more economical, and far safer to use.

 In case you don’t have a battery tender or welding machine, you can use any extra nickel-based battery you may have.
 You will need two batteries connected in series so that the voltage will be enough to zap the cells.

-Now you don’t have to dispose of nickel cadmium batteries and battery packs right away.
+Now you don’t have to dispose of nickel-cadmium batteries and battery packs right away.
 There is no need to buy new ones, either.
 Just choose any of the methods we have mentioned, whichever suits you best.
-Restoring dead ni-cad batteries is another survival skill that you have learned.
+Restoring dead Ni-Cad batteries is another survival skill that you have just learned.

-Do you have other ideas on how to bring these rechargeable batteries back to life?
-Tell us about them in the comments.
+Do you have another idea on how to bring Ni-Cad batteries back to life?
+Tell us about it in the comments section below!